-For people who do not have HIV there are several ways to keep from contracting HIV.
-Condoms will always provide a mainstay within these scenarios.
+PEP and PrEP are two bio-pharmaceutical (medicine-based) ways for people who do not have HIV to keep from contracting HIV.
+There are several other ways to do this, and condoms will always provide a mainstay within these scenarios.

 Post Exposure Prophylaxis – PEP

 PEP stands for ‘Post-Exposure Prophylaxis’ (after-exposure protection).
 If you think you have been exposed to HIV, PEP is a month-long course of anti-HIV drugs that can keep HIV from taking hold in your body.
 This can be accessed at the emergency department of all public hospitals and sexual health clinics.
 PEP prevents HIV acquisition if there has been an accidental exposure such as a condom breakage.

 You can get PEP from any sexual health clinic, The Albion Centre, or the Emergency Department of most public hospitals.

 PEP Hotline: 1800 737 669 (1800 PEP NOW)